 i) Treat seeds with Captan or Thiram @ 3g/kg of seed before sowing.

-ii) Drench the soil around the seedling with 0.5kg of Captan/250 litres of water twice, i.e. on 7th and 15th day after sowing.
+ii) Drench the soil around the seedling with 0.5kg of Captan/250 liters of water twice, i.e. on the 7th and 15th day after sowing.

 3. Downy mildew

-The characteristic symptoms of the cabbage disease are the appearance of purplish brown spots on the undersurface of the leaves.
+The characteristic symptoms of the cabbage disease are the appearance of purplish-brown spots on the undersurface of the leaves.
 The upper surface of the leaf on the lesion is tan or yellow.
 The downy fungal growth usually appears on the undersurface of the leaves.
-During the bolting stage, the seed stalks show blackish patches and in severe cases the whole curd is spolied.
-The fungus perennates in the infected plant debris as ospores and also contaminant.
+During the bolting stage, the seed stalks show blackish patches and in severe cases the whole card is spoiled.
+The fungus perennates in the infected plant debris as spores and also contaminant.

 i) Treat seeds with Agrosan GN or Emisan @ 3g/kg of seed.

-ii) Spray cauliflower with Indofil M-45 @ 1.25kg in 250 litres of water/ha at 7days interval with the appearance of disease.
+ii) Spray cauliflower with Dithane M-45 @ 1.25kg in 250 liters of water/ha at 7days interval with the appearance of the disease.
 Sometimes spray interval may be less according to the severity of the disease.

 iii) Collect and burn all the plant debris after the harvesting is over.